Italian marines case: SC asks Kerala HC not to disburse compensation to fishing vessel owner | Law-Order

 - India

-A bench comprising Justices Indira Banerjee and V Ramasubramanin considered the plea of seven surviving fishermen, who were also on the fishing vessel, that they too were eligible for the compensation of Rs 2 crore earmarked by the apex court for the boat owner.
+A bench comprising Justices Indira Banerjee and V Ramasubramanin considered the plea of 10 surviving fishermen, who were also on the fishing vessel, that they too were eligible for the compensation from Rs 2 crore earmarked by the apex court for the boat owner.

 Solicitor General Tushar Mehta suggested that the fishermen's plea can be sent to the Kerala High Court which is entrusted with the task of disbursing the compensation, to which the bench said a notice to vessel owner Freddy was necessary as any modification in the order will cut down his share.